joshuanp/Collecting-And-Visualizing-Data-From-Riot-API/README.md

 For this project, I collected my personal data from league of legends matches using the Riot API.
 After cleaning the data, it totals to 870 games.

-I visualized win rate, KDA, DPM, CS/min, multikills, total amount of first bloods, and objectives stolen.

-Dashboard is filterable by champion, gamemode, role, time, and patch version.
+I visualized win rate, KDA, DPM, CS/min, multikills, total amount of first bloods, and objectives stolen filterable by champion, gamemode, role, year/month/day, and patch version.

 The dashboard allows answering the following various questions and more:
 * If I want to climb ranks the fastest, who and what role should I play?